Medical Assistant (MA) to RN

 MA to LPN to RN (BSN or ADN)

 This pathway may take a little longer, but it is beneficial if the MA wishes to gain experience along the way or determine if nursing is still the desired goal.
-For MAs wanting to become RNs, becoming an LPN (licensed practical nurse, referred to as licensed vocational nurse or LVN in some states) is a great "stepping stone."
+For MAs wanting to become RNs, becoming an LPN (licensed practical nurse, referred to as a licensed vocational nurse or LVN in some states) is a great "stepping stone."
 It is a shorter path to the nursing field - programs may be as short as twelve months and as long as two years (depending on the LPN program).

 Students should be cautious; some organizations allow for "MA to LPN bridge"- but it's vital to ensure the program is accredited, and that the school is an acceptable learning institution per the individual's state nursing board.
 Again, some MA courses may be transferable to the LPN program.